makakken/roseguarden/docs/docs/servernodeactions.md

 # Actions of the server requested by a node

-!!! important "The description of this actions is written from the perspektive of action requested by a node. <br> The actions meant to be executed by the server."
+!!! important "The description of this actions is written from the perspective of action requested by a node. <br> The actions meant to be executed by the server."

 ## General actions